pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

 .. py:function:: appendMenuSeparator(menuID=None)

  This routine adds a separator to the end of a menu.
-(Note Laminar documentation, and Laminar provided header file indicates this returns void, but actually, it returns the integer index.)
+SDK303 this returns an integer menu index.
+SDK400 does not return a value (and yet, the separator indeed "consumes" a menu index.)

  Append to main Plugins Menu if *menuID* is None.

  >>> xp.appendMenuSeparator()
- 2

  `Official SDK <https://developer.x-plane.com/sdk/XPLMMenus/#XPLMAppendMenuSeparator>`__ :index:`XPLMAppendMenuSeparator`